IPO Subscription Status Live, Latest Data from NSE & BSE 2023

-Needless to say, this information is updated on a real time basis so investors get latest IPO subscription status on this page.
-The IPO live subscription status 2023 provided on this page includes BSE IPO subscription status and NSE IPO Subscription status.
+Naturally, it’s important to highlight that this information is continually updated in real time, ensuring that investors have access to the latest IPO subscription status on this dedicated page.
+The IPO live subscription status 2024 featured here encompasses both BSE IPO subscription status and NSE IPO subscription status.

 IPO Subscription Categories

-QIB (Qualified Institutional Buyer) – QIBs include Financial Institutions, FIIs, Mutual Funds and Banks.
-At least 50% of the shares in an IPO are reserved for QIBs.
+QIB (Qualified Institutional Buyer) – This elite group encompasses Financial Institutions, FIIs, Mutual Funds, and Banks.
+A minimum of 50% of IPO shares are reserved for QIBs, reflecting their prominence.

-NII (Non-Institutional Investor) – NII means Non-Institutional Investors in the IPO.
-Individual Investors (applying above INR 200,000), NRIs, Body Corporates (Companies) and Trusts are prominent among NII investors.
-15% of the offer size is earmarked for NIIs.
+NII (Non-Institutional Investor) – NIIs represent a diverse spectrum, including Individual Investors (with applications surpassing INR 200,000), NRIs, Body Corporates (Companies), and Trusts.
+Notably, 15% of the IPO offer size caters to NIIs.

-RII (Retail Individual Investor) – RII simply mean Individual Investors and NRIs (applying below INR 200,000).
-Depending on the profitability of the company, either 15% or 35% of the shares in the IPO are reserved for RII.
+RII (Retail Individual Investor) – The essence of individual participation is encapsulated within RII.
+This category embraces Individual Investors and NRIs with applications below INR 200,000.
+Depending on the company’s profitability, either 15% or 35% of IPO shares are earmarked for RII.

-Mainboard IPOs are generally active for 3 days but this can be increased in the event of the public offer not getting enough demand.
-The maximum limit for an IPO to remain open for subscription is 10 working days.
+The duration of IPO subscription typically spans 3 days for Mainboard IPOs.
+However, this period may be extended if the public offer fails to garner sufficient demand.
+The upper limit for an IPO to remain open for subscription stands at 10 working days.

 IPO Subscription Status FAQs